Skip to main content

 Department of State The U.S. Global Aids Coordinator should work with USAID to ensure that State's funding pipeline policies are compatible for PEPFAR activities and that adequate pipeline funds are available to implementing agencies so that these activities can continue in case of funding delays.
 (Recommendation 2)

-State noted that it had been working with USAID and other PEPFAR implementing agencies to notify a portion of planned country operational planning (COP) funding early to ensure that agencies have funding on hand if planning processes are delayed, in order to prevent disruptions to activities.
-In June 2023, State provided an update and documentation on actions to address this recommendation.
-Specifically, State noted that it had reached an agreement with USAID and other PEPFAR implementing agencies for calculating the fiscal year end pipeline that is more aligned with USAID policies regarding accrual accounting.
-These changes are reflected in updated country operational planning (COP) guidance.
-The updated COP guidance now allows pipeline funds to be used to pay for prior year costs, and according to State, this adjusted calculation provides a more accurate estimate of funds that may be applied to future implementation cycles.
+Since late 2022, State noted that it had been working with USAID and other PEPFAR implementing agencies to notify a portion of planned country operational planning (COP) funding early to ensure that agencies have funding on hand if planning processes are delayed, in order to prevent disruptions to activities.
+In June 2023 and May 2024, State provided updates and documentation on actions taken to address this recommendation.
+Specifically, for the most recent COP guidance, USAID and State, and other PEPFAR implementing agencies reached an updated agreement for calculating the fiscal year end pipeline that is more aligned with USAID policies regarding accrual accounting.
+According to State, this adjusted calculation provides a more accurate estimate of funds that may be applied to future implementation cycles.
+State also noted that, within the past year it has implemented processes so that approximately 60% of an OU's (Operating Unit) funding is available through a combination of a pipeline and a "Pre-COP" congressional notification (CN) process to ensure each agency funded through State has enough funding to sustain program operations through the beginning of the next fiscal year and the ability to weather any funding delays.
+Additionally, State has started the "Pre-COP" CN process a full six months before it was previously transmitted to Congress, February 6, 2024 as opposed to August 1, 2023, effectively putting State 6-months ahead of its funding calendar from last year.
+With these actions, the recommendation is implemented.

 U.S. Agency for International Development USAID should work with the U.S. Global Aids Coordinator to ensure that USAID's funding pipeline policies are compatible for PEPFAR activities and that adequate pipeline funds are available to implementing agencies so that these activities can continue in case of funding delays.
 (Recommendation 3)

 As of March 2023, USAID officials said that they plan to coordinate with State on funding pipeline policies to ensure that sufficient funds are available, especially as USAID continues to shift programming to local partners.
 In June 2023, USAID provided an update on actions to address this recommendation.
 Specifically, USAID noted that it had reached an agreement with State and other PEPFAR implementing agencies for calculating the fiscal year end pipeline that is more aligned with USAID policies regarding accrual accounting.
 These changes are reflected in updated country operational planning (COP) guidance, provided by State.
 The updated COP guidance now allows pipeline funds to be used to pay for prior year costs, and according to USAID, this adjusted calculation provides a more accurate estimate of funds that may be applied to future implementation cycles.
-USAID also noted that it will continue collaborating with State to advocate for an increased number of months of "allowable" pipeline, especially for local organizations.
-This would bring State's pipeline policy more in line with local compensation plans, and with USAID's pipeline policies, according to USAID.
-As of February 2024, USAID noted that the agency is currently working with State to expedite the timeline for available funds using the State/GHSD PEPFAR COP 2023 Year 2 update and ROP23 Year 1 process.
-USAID requested additional time to facilitate alignment between State and USAID responses to the recommendation, and is working to complete this alignment by June 2024.
+As of August 2024, USAID noted that it submitted to State a calendar for initiating funds transfers needed for FY25 implementation.
+In addition, USAID noted that in July 2024 State transferred approximately 30% of funds needed for FY25, and is currently taking the initial steps to transfer the remaining funds.
+USAID and State also agreed to review funding pipeline policies and practices and make adjustments as required in order to maintain adequate pipeline funds and minimize disruptions to program implementation.
+With these actions, the recommendation will be implemented.

 Full Report